linknprk/PythonTerminal/README.md

 * rename to rename files 17
 * title to change the title 18
 * netstat to display information about active network connections

+# To use CLI++Py correctly
+click enter whenever you enter a command.
+Also, you can only use one command at a time.